zerynth/lib-zerynth-zerynthapp/docs/zerynthapp.rst

 This module provides access to the Zerynth App functionalities.

 The Zerynth App is designed to make interaction with Zerynth programs on your microcontroller device easy.
 You can think of a Zerynth App as a bidirectional communication channel between a Zerynth script running on the microcontroller and some HTML+Javascript running as a mobile app.
-In conventional client/server network terms the microcontroler device would be the server, responding to requests from the mobile app client.
+In conventional client/server network terms the microcontroller device would be the server, responding to requests from the mobile app client.

 A program using the Zerynthapp module must provide the following components: